Our Mission and Vision

 The College of Social & Behavioral Sciences will manage the implementation of the various research, education and international outreach efforts in collaboration with the City of Tucson Commission on Food Security, Heritage, and Economy.

-In 2014, the University of Arizona College of Social and Behavioral Sciences sponsored a Downtown Lecture Series featuring faculty presentations exploring food and its connections with health, culture, and environment.
+In 2014, the UA College of Social and Behavioral Sciences sponsored a Downtown Lecture Series featuring faculty presentations exploring food and its connections with health, culture, and environment.
 Almost 6,000 people attended, and live broadcasts and podcasts reached many more.

 Southwest Center faculty member Gary Nabhan is an internationally celebrated nature writer and food and farming activist.
 He is a pioneer in both the food re-localization movement and in heirloom seed conservation.
 Nabhan co-created Native Seed/SEARCH, received a MacArthur Foundation “Genius” Award, and is a senior contributing editor to Edible Baja Arizona Magazine, the media partner for Tucson’s City of Gastronomy news.
 He has written nearly 30 books on food and agriculture.

-Tucson has demonstrated success in hosting food festivals, such as the UA sponsored festival Tucson Meet Yourself, which attracts more than 100,000 people per year and features foods from over 40 ethnicities.
+Tucson has demonstrated success in hosting food festivals, such as the UA sponsored festival Tucson Meet Yourself, which attracts more than 100,000 people per year.
 Tucson Meet Yourself, and its parent organization the Southwest Folklife Alliance, are affiliated with the College of SBS and directed by Agnese Nelms Haury Fellow Maribel Alvarez, a professor in the Southwest Center and the School of Anthropology.

-The Center will report to the College of Social and Behavioral Sciences.
-Its leadership will be comprised of a Director, an Associate Director, an interdisciplinary and inter-college Faculty Advisory Board, and a Community Advisory Board.
+The Center reports to the College of Social and Behavioral Sciences.
+Its leadership consists of a Director, an interdisciplinary group of faculty affiliates, and a Community Advisory Board.